 The main questions you ask should help you understand:

-- What your local needs are in the community
+- What are your local community needs?

-- How your projects can serve people better
+- How can your projects serve people better?

-- Why might people want to be involved with your project – for example, would they want to volunteer in running activities?
+- Why might people want to be involved with your project?
+For example, would they want to volunteer in running activities?
 Or just participate as beneficiaries?

-- Make sure you also ask people their gender, age and ethnicity as an optional question (so you know how representative the answers you have are of the community you live in).
+- Make sure you also ask people their gender, age, and ethnicity as an optional question (so you know how representative the answers you have are of the community you live in).

 Consulting your community is not always easy.
-It can be hard to get people to respond and sometimes the things they have to say are not what you wanted to hear!
-Consultation, however is invaluable in helping you to build meaningful relationships and ensure that your church, and its projects, stay relevant to the needs of local people.
+It can be hard to get people to respond, and sometimes the things they have to say are not what you wanted to hear!
+Consultation, however, is invaluable in helping you to build meaningful relationships and ensure that your church and its projects stay relevant to the needs of local people.